Will I need to exchange my residence documents?

 Portugal opted for a declaratory scheme.
 This means that UK nationals living in Portugal before the end of the transition period cannot lose their rights under the Withdrawal Agreement even if they fail to register with national authorities or to apply for a new residence document.

-Nevertheless, it is possible that the procedure that is currently being used for the exchange of residency documents - Brexit SEF Portal – or the dedicated hotline and email to start the procedure of obtaining residency is altered after the 31st December 2021.
+Nevertheless, it is possible that the procedure that is currently being used for the exchange of residency documents - Brexit SEF Portal – or the dedicated helpline and email to start the procedure of obtaining residency is altered after the 31st of December 2021.

-As such, we strongly advise UK nationals to start the exchanging of documents process and/or requesting new residence documents with Brexit SEF Portal, as soon as possible to avoid facing lengthier administrative procedures in the future.
+As such, we strongly advise UK nationals to start the exchanging of documents process and/or requesting new residence documents with Brexit SEF.